aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 The Amazon GameLift resources are deployed with the CDK stack defined in `BackendFeatures/AmazonGameLiftIntegration/lib/amazon_gamelift_integration-gamelift-resources.ts`.
 It will deploy all the required resources in Amazon GameLift including

-* The FlexMatch matchmaking configuration and a simple FlexMatch rule set that matches players based on latency
+* The FlexMatch matchmaking configuration and a simple FlexMatch rule set that matches players based on latency.
+The rule set can be expanded to use other attributes as needed, and the [FlexMatch Rule Set Samples](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-examples.html) is a great resource to understand the different configurations.
-* The Amazon GameLift Queue that receives placements requests from FlexMatch and finds a game session on the fleet
+* The Amazon GameLift Queue that receives placements requests from FlexMatch and finds a game session on the fleet.
+The queue uses the default prioritization which will prioritize on latency first.
+The latency data is received from FlexMatch (and originally provided by the game client).
 * The Amazon GameLift Build that is created from assets found in `LinuxServerBuild` folder
-* The Amazon GameLift Fleet that is hosted across three locations by default (us-east-1, us-west-2, and eu-west-1) and is hosting your game server build
+* The Amazon GameLift Fleet that is hosted across three locations by default (us-east-1, us-west-2, and eu-west-1) and is hosting your game server build on Amazon Linux 2.
+We recommend using Linux on the game server side to optimize resource usage and for cost efficiency.

 The stack will import the Amazon SNS Topic (created by the serverless backend stack) for the Matchmaking configuration to send matchmaking events to.
 These events are then processed by the Lambda function created in the first CDK stack.

 The Amazon GameLift Fleet will be configured with two game servers running (that receive their port and log file as parameters).
 You should configure your own game to be hosted in any amount of processes on an EC2 instance (between 1-50) based on your selected instance type and the resource consumption of your game server.
+The fleet is configured to scale between 1 and 4 instances (2-8 game server processes) in each location, and scaling is using target tracking configuration for scaling with a target value of 30% of available game servers.

+The FlexMatch configuration uses automatic backfill, which will fill out the game sessions exactly once.
+You can optionally use manual backfill to control how the backfill is done from the game servers side, and allow requesting more players after previous players have left (which is not supported by automatic backfill).
+FlexMatch is set to match 1 to 5 players in a game (and will backfill up to the full 5 players).
+You'll also see an expansion in the rule set that allows higher minimum latency for one of the regions to make sure players get matched eventually.

 ## Amazon CloudWatch logs and metrics